-If you’re looking for some of the longest and best outdoor rope lights on the market, try Russell Decor.
+If you’re looking for some of the longest and best rope lights on the market, try Russell Decor.
 This light rope stretches 100 feet from end to end, and it fits in a broad range of spaces outside and inside.
-You can string it through trees, lay it along walkways, wrap it in your hedges, along fences, patios, or string it along your roof.
+You can string the rope lights through trees, lay it along walkways, wrap it in your hedges, along fences, patios, or string it along your roof.
 The outer tubing on these rope lights is slightly thicker and waterproof, but this doesn’t compromise their flexibility.

 - Has a bright red, white, and blue coloring